The Antidote: Inside the World of New Pharma, by Barry Werth

 The Hard Thing About Hard Things, by Ben Horowitz

 Ben loves his gangster rap!
 Interesting read.
+Digital tech, but still mostly applies to biotech.

 10% Happier: How I Tamed the Voice in My Head, Reduced Stress Without Losing My Edge, and Found Self-Help That Actually Works–A True Story, by Dan Harris